DanielTheFletch/color50/docs/source/intro.rst

 Ultimately, **color50** is a package designed to address the confusion and cryptic syntax that occurs when working with ANSI escape sequences and color codes.
-The main motivation was to make printing in color more readable, more intuitive to a broader range of developers, and generally more convenient to use colorful output.
+The main motivation was to make printing in color more readable, more intuitive to a broader range of developers, and generally more convenient to use.

 ----------